 Any assignment that is given each week associated with lectures/required chapters are required.
 Some hold point value and some (like Prep U) are non-graded.
-If the assignment holds a point value we will follow the procedure above.
-Fifteen (15) percent will be deducted per calendar day an assignment is late.
 Assignments that are not for points but required for course completion and not turned in on time will earn a Tardy for each day the assignment is late.
-We will then follow the absence police in 1.10 Class attendance.
+We will then follow the absence policy in 1.10 Class attendance.